qin-young/android-device-list/README.md

 ## License

-**android-device-list** is licensed under the MIT Open Source license.
+**hy-android-device-list** is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.